Abdessamad139/Predict-recommendation-need/README.md

 ```
 graph_skill.npz
 ```
-contains an example of the generated dynamic graph ( we choose the concept "Addition and Subtraction Integers" for this graph)
+Contains an example of the generated dynamic graph ( we choose the concept "Addition and Subtraction Integers" for this graph)

 The source code for generating a graph based on a selected concept will be shared soon.